Saburi Ken, a Singaporean student who graduated from the University of Tartu, shares his thoughts, impressions and opinions of Estonia and its people.

 Reason for my optimism?
 When tiny Singapore said it will be a developed multicultural nation right after gaining independence in 1965, everybody laughed and dismissively said that we will always be a fishing village south of Malaysia.
 If Singapore can do it, I believe Estonia can reach great heights in 25 years with the right mind set, systems, guidance and love.
 You guys can do it!

-This article is an amended and enhanced version of the original article, which was published on University of Tartu’s International Student Ambassadors website.
-Cover: A hedgehog.
+This article is an amended and lightly edited version of the original article, which was published on University of Tartu’s International Student Ambassadors website.
+The opinions in this article are those of the author.